 - Purchase another property

-What Costs Are Involved with a Reverse Mortgage?
+What Costs Are Involved With A Reverse Mortgage?

 As with everything else in this world, reverse mortgages aren’t free.
-Costs may include:

 - A higher interest rate than a traditional mortgage

-- An appraisal fee that can range from $250-$450 depending on your location
+- An appraisal fee can range from $250-$450, depending on your location